absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

  - The `http` service
  - The `view` service (through a controller method)
  - The `include` view tag
- - The `dumper` service (through a controller method and a view helper function)
+ - The `dumper` service (through a controller method, and a view helper function)
  - The `translator` service (through a view helper function)
  - The translations file